Fiction vs. Nonfiction in APART FROM YOU

 This chapter is almost all fiction.
 My parting from J. was both warmer and sadder than Elizabeth's from Brian.

 Years ago, I did go through a rather lengthy period during which I regretted never having been financially independent and self-sufficient.
 As did so many other young women of my generation, I went from home to college to marriage.
-Now I consider myself supremely lucky to have been married for almost 38 years to the same wonderful, supportive, loving man.
+Now I consider myself supremely lucky to have been married for so long (50 years as of April 9, 2018) to the same wonderful, supportive, loving man.
 David and I grow happier year by year.
 I'm also glad I had Daniel when I did, at the age of 22.
-As of this writing, he's almost 37 and is studying for his PhD in Biostatistics at the University of Minnesota in Minneapolis.
+Daniel was born on 2/28/69.
+He has two master's degrees, also a Ph.D. in bioinformatics, which combines biology, computer science, and math.
 He's also a writer.
-With David, he coauthored a Star Trek novel, The Captains' Honor (Pocket Books, 1989), and Dawn Crescent, an alternate history novel (Wildside Press, 2003).
+With David, he coauthored a Star Trek novel, The Captains' Honor (Pocket Books, 1989), and Dawn Crescent, an alternate history novel (Wildside Press, 2003; Smashwords e-book, 2010).

 Ch.
 28 - Brian back home / Reconciliation